GonzaloGSC/ftps_protocol_files_sender/README.md

 # ftps_protocol_files_sender

 Simple script used to send files to a server via an FTPS connection.

+Use auto-py-to-exe to create a .exe file from "script.py".

 The script includes an interesting file called "run.py" which, with the proper configuration, can run scripts in other versions of python using virtual environments as well.

-The config.txt file contains the information for the connection.
+The config.txt file contains the information for the connection and the script:

 The log.txt file stores the execution logs and any errors that may arise.